remotephone/blog.rmtph.one/_posts/2019-11-20-OpenVPN-on-DDWRT.md

 # Conclusions

 OpenVPN isn't the most performant, secure, or fanciest VPN solution, but it works for the most part and I've been able to automate most of the annoying parts.
-Feel free to use my [here](https://github.com/remotephone/openvpn_cert_generator) if it helps you get there quicker.
+Feel free to use my setup [here](https://github.com/remotephone/openvpn_cert_generator) if it helps you get there quicker.